dfirtrack/dfirtrack/README.md

 For fast and uncomplicated installation on a dedicated server including all dependencies an [Ansible](https://docs.ansible.com/ansible/latest/) playbook and role were written (available in `ansible`).
 For information about deployment with Ansible look at the  [Wiki - Ansible](https://github.com/stuhli/dfirtrack/wiki/Ansible).

-For development and production two docker environments were prepared (see [Wiki - Docker](https://github.com/stuhli/dfirtrack/wiki/Docker) and [README - Docker](https://github.com/dfirtrack/dfirtrack/tree/master/docker)).
+For development and production two docker environments were prepared as well as pre-build docker images on docker hub (see [Wiki - Docker](https://github.com/stuhli/dfirtrack/wiki/Docker).

 For installation with your own setup or for quick testing look at the [Wiki - Installation](https://github.com/stuhli/dfirtrack/wiki/Installation).